The RADD project team

 He derives satisfaction from contemplating on the new role of the government and its short-term impact on daily activity.
 On top of that, he makes the impossible possible.

 His goal is to create a diverse and engaging work environment with plenty of perspective and personal responsibility.
-This approach made it possible to get a project as complex and revolutionary as WEpod off the ground and put it on the international map in such a short time span.
+This approach made it possible to get a project as complex and revolutionary as WEpod off the ground in 2016 and put it on the international map in such a short time span. since than continuing his work with his partner Joop Veenis at www.thefuturemobility.network.

 Primary relevant experience